Disappearance of Madeleine McCann: Funding

 In September 2018, the Home Office announced: "We have received and are considering a request from the Metropolitan Police Service to extend funding for Operation Grange until the end of March 2019".
 Up to that month, Operation Grange had cost £11.6m.
 In November 2018, an extra £150,000 is granted to continue the investigation, the latest in a series of six-month extensions which took the cost of Operation Grange to an estimated £11.75m.
 June 2019, the British government said it would fund Operation Grange until March 2020.

+In May 2024, the Home Office confirmed that up to £192,000 had been approved for Operation Grange for the 2024–25 financial year, supporting a part-time team comprising three police officers and one staff member.
+This brought the total cost of the investigation to £13.2 million as of 31 March 2024.
+In 2025, ministers approved a further £108,000 to continue the inquiry into the 2025–26 financial year.